 Building and maintaining a successful team is a long and bumpy road.
 Now, how would you feel if I told you that you can get through the first three stages faster and exponentially boost your chances of reaching the performing phase?

 Every phase has its distinct problems.
 Solving them efficiently can guarantee a smooth progression to performing and even help you stay in that desired phase longer.

 Optimizing the forming phase means tackling the hurdle presented by the lack of knowledge, of one’s team members and the project at hand, during this stage.
-Daily Standup meetings are part of the Lean and Agile culture (you can check out the main differences between them here).
+Daily Stand-Up meetings are part of the Lean and Agile culture (you can check out the main differences between Kanban and Scrum here).
 The meetings are a great way to get to know your colleagues’ responsibilities and are held every morning for no more than 15 minutes during which every member shares his or her activities during the previous day and their plans for today.

 The forming of a new team or development of an existing one further is extremely hard, especially if you are a young manager, without considerable experience in a leadership position.
 The process from forming to performing is, in almost all cases, a turbulent one.
 However, eventually, it can be an extremely gratifying and significant journey towards a collective goal.
 It is up to you to choose how you are going to lead your team and where you want to go.
 One thing is certain – you will aim for the top and we hope that after reading this you have learned something new to help you reach it.